HenrINC/RapidFireMK2/readme.md

 docker build -t ps3-trophy-toolset .
 ```

-his will build the Docker image and tag it as `ps3-trophy-toolset`.
+This will build the Docker image and tag it as `ps3-trophy-toolset`.

 ## Running the Image